GENA3D: Generative Amodal 3D Modeling by Bridging 2D Priors and 3D Coherence: Introduction

 \section{Introduction}

-Reconstructing 3D objects from a few unposed and partially occluded images is a fundamental but challenging task in computer vision.
-In realistic scenarios, objects are often captured from arbitrary viewpoints, with large portions hidden by surrounding structures or other objects.
-Such incomplete observations make the reconstruction problem inherently amodal: a system must infer the geometry and appearance of regions that are never directly observed.
-This ability is crucial for object-level 3D scene understanding and downstream applications such as robotic interaction, AR/VR content creation, and embodied AI perception.
+\junwei{Generating complete 3D objects under partial occlusions} is a fundamental but challenging task in computer vision.
+In \junwei{real-world} scenarios, objects are often captured from arbitrary viewpoints, with \junwei{certain} portions hidden by surrounding structures or other objects.
+Such incomplete observations make the \junwei{problem of generating 3D objects in the scene} inherently amodal: a system must infer the geometry and appearance of regions that are never directly observed \junwei{in the input images}.
+This ability is crucial for object-level 3D scene understanding and downstream applications \junwei{that are critically dependent on such capability,} such as robotic interaction, AR/VR content creation, and embodied AI perception.

-Traditional multi-view stereo (MVS) and neural rendering approaches, such as NeRF or Gaussian Splatting, rely on dense and accurately calibrated views to estimate \junwei{intact and} consistent geometry.
-When only a few unposed observations are available, these methods produce incomplete or misaligned reconstructions, as shown in Fig.~\ref{fig:teaser}(a).
-On the other hand, 2D amodal completion techniques can hallucinate missing regions in image space, but their outputs are inconsistent across views, leading to unstable or implausible 3D geometry when combined, as illustrated in Fig.~\ref{fig:teaser}(b).
-The key challenge lies in jointly reasoning about both visible and occluded regions while maintaining geometric and appearance consistency under sparse, unposed constraints.
+\junwei{Recent advances in 3D object generation have been driven by diffusion-based and autoregressive models that learn powerful structural and semantic priors from large-scale 3D datasets.
+These approaches can synthesize diverse and realistic shapes from text prompts, single images, or even sparse inputs.
+However, most existing 3D generative models heavily depend on learned strong geometric priors and implicitly assume high-quality observations and canonical object poses to produce high-quality results.
+When confronted with sparse and partially occluded real-world inputs, these models often struggle to effectively leverage the limited visible evidence to plausibly infer the missing regions.
+The inherent complexity of the 3D domain and the scarcity of corresponding training data further exacerbate this issue, leading to inconsistent geometry, implausible structures, loss of fine-grained details, or even catastrophic generation failures.}